LD4P/sinopia_sample_profiles/cohort-profiles/ransomCenter/test/Readme.md

 4. Does it make sense to have a Custodial History RT that calls to a Custodial Event RT, or should this just include the Custodial Event RT as the starting point?

-5. Can the existing bf:custodialHistory property (http://id.loc.gov/ontologies/bibframe/custodialHistory) take the value of a Resource?
-As defined currently in the BF2 ontology it can just take the value of an rdfs:literal.

 #### HRC ARM Bound-with test
 *High level JSON profile for the ARM bound-with model.
 It doesn't include table of contents.*